N00BSC00B/Jhagmag-LED-Controller/README.md

 # Jhagmag LED Controller

-**Jhagmag** is an Arduino-based LED controller that uses an HC-05 Bluetooth module and push-button support to control various LED patterns and effects.
-The project includes a Python GUI built with PyQt6, enabling users to control LED patterns, colors, and settings via serial connection or by using a push button to swap patterns.
-The hardware is assembled on a dot matrix board and housed in a custom box for portability and durability.
+**Jhagmag** is an Arduino-based LED controller designed for vibrant, customizable lighting effects.
+Utilizing an HC-05 Bluetooth module and optional push-button functionality, it offers control over a variety of LED patterns and effects.
+A Python GUI, developed with PyQt6, provides an intuitive interface for adjusting patterns, colors, and settings.
+For enhanced portability and durability, the hardware is assembled on a dot matrix board and enclosed in a custom housing.

 ## Table of Contents